julia-popko/julia-popko.github.io/about.md

   I am a passionate junior UI/UX Designer with a background in foreign languages, currently looking for new opportunities in the beautiful city of Berlin.
-During past years I studied at Warsaw and Hamburg University, then I moved to the the capital of Germany to learn design at Ironhack full-time bootcamp.
+During past years I studied at Warsaw and Hamburg University, then I moved to the the capital of Germany to learn design at Ironhack full-time design bootcamp.
 Here you can find my resume.
 picture: picture_julia_popko_triangle.png
 alt_picture: Julia Popko's picture